nightscout/trio-docs/docs/EN/operate/customize.md

 ## Add Custom Icon

 There are several different app icon options built into Open-iAPS for you to choose from, but you can still add your own if you'd like.
-You'll need to convert the image you want in PNG file with a resolution of 1024x1024.
+You'll need to convert the image you want in a PNG file with a resolution of 1024x1024.
 For this guide, we'll use this icon and call it diabeetus.
 ```{image} img/diabeetus.png
 :alt: diabeetus
 :width: 125px